 Jean-Morlet chair - GENEVIEVE WALSH - LUISA PAOLUZZI (semester 1, 2018)

-This workshops aims to address the following topics regarding the boundaries of hyperbolic, relatively hyperbolic and CAT(0) groups.
+This workshop aims to address the following topics regarding the boundaries of hyperbolic, relatively hyperbolic and CAT(0) groups.

 Cannon’s Conjecture and related conjectures: If a torsion-free hyperbolic group group has boundary at infinity a 2-sphere, must the group be a lattice in SO(3, 1)?
 This is one of the remaining outstanding problems in 3-dimensional topology.
 Some related work was done by Kapovich-Kleiner (boundary a Sierpinski carpet).
 Higher dimensional topological analogues are known (Bartels-Lück-Reich, Lafont-Tshishiku).